Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Results

-We have reviewed the regulatory system and compiled a table of official requirements, as shown in Table \ref{tab:diff}.
-One key difference is that FDA's 510(k) pathway allows Class II devices to gain clearance if they demonstrate substantial equivalence to an existing device.
-In contrast, NMPA often requires clinical evaluation for AI-based medical devices even at Class II, and may classify certain decision-support AI systems as Class III when the FDA considers them Class II.
-This difference explains why MIM Software’s AI-enabled medical imaging device is classified as Class III in China but only Class II in the U.S..
-It reflects the regulatory logic, particularly for decision-support systems that could impact diagnostic outcomes.
+During our analysis, we noted several examples where the same AI-enabled device appeared to receive different classification levels across jurisdictions.
+For instance, the MIM Software system (Chinese license number National20153211878) is classified as Class III in China according to product code system (21-01-01), but is listed as Class II in the United States under 510(k) number K103576~\cite{fda_510k_database_medical_nodate}.
+These differences may reflect divergent interpretations of clinical risk or variation in regulatory frameworks, rather than inconsistencies in classification quality.

+While our study does not aim to formally compare regulatory systems, these observations suggest that further research into regulatory divergence—especially for novel or AI-based medical technologies—could be valuable.
+The U.S. FDA permits Class II devices to be cleared via the 510(k) pathway by demonstrating substantial equivalence to existing approved devices.
+In contrast, NMPA frequently classifies decision-support AI systems as Class III and often requires clinical evaluations or trials, even for devices that are considered moderate-risk in other jurisdictions.

+To offer additional context, we compiled Table \ref{tab:regulatory_comparison}, which outlines selected features of the FDA and NMPA regulatory frameworks.
+While the classification schemes are both risk-based and nominally similar, their implementation appears to vary in practice—particularly in the treatment of AI-enabled software as a medical device (SaMD).

-To provide a more comprehensive comparison of AI-enabled medical device regulation, we expanded beyond this UDI dataset result to include multiple devices classified by both the FDA and NMPA.
-This broader dataset allows for a more nuanced analysis beyond a single observation, revealing key regulatory differences between the two agencies.
-For instance, Aidoc AI for CT stroke detection is Class II (510(k)) in the U.S. \cite{Aidoc2024}, yet classified as Class III in China.
-The FDA's De Novo pathway, which accommodates novel technologies, was used for Viz.ai's stroke triage system \cite{Squire2018}, whereas the NMPA placed it under Class III, treating it as a high-risk device.
-In contrast, some AI-based radiology solutions, such as Zebra Medical Vision, align in classification across both jurisdictions (Class II under 510(k) in the U.S. and Class II in China) \cite{FDA_Zebra2020}.
-However, for high-risk AI applications such as HeartFlow’s AI-based CT analysis for coronary artery disease (CAD), both agencies classify the device as Class III, requiring rigorous clinical evidence \cite{HeartFlow2024}.
+A few illustrative cases underscore this variation: The Aidoc AI system for CT stroke detection is cleared as Class II via the 510(k) pathway in the U.S.~\cite{Aidoc2024}, but registered as Class III in China; Viz.ai’s stroke triage system, cleared under the De Novo pathway by the FDA~\cite{Squire2018}, is also classified as Class III by the NMPA; In contrast, Zebra Medical Vision’s radiology solutions are consistently treated as Class II in both jurisdictions~\cite{FDA_Zebra2020}; For high-risk applications such as HeartFlow’s AI-based CT analysis for coronary artery disease, both agencies assign a Class III designation~\cite{HeartFlow2024}.